-These courses are developed by the Board of Studies.
+These courses are developed by the NSW Education Standards Authority (NESA).
 There is a syllabus for each course which contains:

 - The course objectives, structure, content, and outcomes

 - Specific course requirements

 - Assessment requirements

 All students entered for the HSC who are studying these courses follow these syllabuses.
 These courses are examined externally at the end of the HSC course and can count towards the calculation of the Australian Tertiary Admission Rank (ATAR).